How Do I Get It? 12 Ways to Collect Customer Feedback for 2026

 Why all the attention on collecting customer feedback?

 Customer feedback helps your business understand why people do what they're doing.
 Why is one feature more popular than another?
 Why aren't your customers creating accounts?
 Why has usage of your product gone down?
-If you match customer feedback to what you see in your analytics, you get a clearer picture of what's happening.
+If you align customer feedback with your analytics, you get a clearer picture of what's happening.

 Measure it, define SMART goals, and map specific action items; they give you a better perspective on fixing problems and pursuing the most relevant opportunities.